Soniaamadasun/soniaamadasun.github.io/README.md

 - The state with the highest sales is Seatle wih a profit of 11.14k and lowest is West palm beach at $13

 ## Recommmendations
-- Given tha March had the higest sales, further analysis should be done to know what factors contributed to the success and implement strategies to replicate or improve upon it in other months
+- Given that March had the higest sales, further analysis should be done to know what factors contributed to the success and implement strategies to replicate or improve upon it in other months
 - Address the significant loss in the "Tables" sub-category.
 Explore cost saving measures or evaluate the product's pricing and marketing strategy to mitigate losses
-- Given the significant disparity in sales figure between the highest and lowest, a detailed market analysis should be conducted in Setle area , to understand the factors contributing to high sales and the information can be used to improve the regions with the lowest sales.
+- Given the significant disparity in sales figure between the highest and lowest, a detailed market analysis should be conducted in Seatle area , to understand the factors contributing to high sales and the information can be used to improve the regions with the lowest sales.